 Windows Server Backup schedule is not running, with no failure messages

-You create a scheduled backup in Windows Server 2003/2008/2012/2016 for regular data backup, but Windows Server Backup schedule not running on schedule as expected.
+You create a scheduled backup in Windows Server 2008/2012/2016/2019/2022 (including the R2 version) for regular data backup, but the Windows Server Backup schedule not running on schedule as expected.
 When you manually start the backup, it runs as successfully.
-Below is real case from Microsoft:
+Below is a real case from Microsoft:

 If I run the backup manually, it will run successfully every time.
 I have tried to search for similar problems and found a few similar threads, but none of the suggested solutions have done anything.
 Does anyone have any ideas as to what could be causing this?"

-Don't worry about this too much, and this article will show you how to troubleshoot and fix the Windows Server 2008/2012/2016 scheduled backup not working problem.
+It's a problem for many users, so please don't worry about this too much and we will introduce you to the possible reasons and solutions to Windows Server scheduled backup not working problem.

 Causes for Windows Server Backup schedule not running

-Many reasons could result in Windows backup schedule not working.
+Many reasons could result in the Windows backup schedule not working.
+Here we summarize the 3 main options:

 First, scheduled backup will fail when the target backup location is not available to write data to at the scheduled time.